 Well, previously if you were able to fit easily in size 28 jeans, wait until the size 36 jeans seem too small for you.
 Nonetheless, whatever size you become, pregnancy is all about embracing the “new” you, and most importantly, taking care of yourself.

-Remember, to make healthy eating choices, munch on healthier snacks and stay active.
+Remember, to make healthy eating choices, munch on healthier snacks, and stay active.
 Workout to keep your muscles going because workouts for pregnant women have known to make labor and birthing, easy and quick.
-If you’re an expecting mom, pelvic floor workout including kegel exercises for women will surely help you a lot!
+If you’re an expecting mom, a pelvic floor workouts including kegel exercises for women will surely help you a lot!